citp/privacy-policy-historical/s/sw/swa/swapalease.com.md

 ### Special Offers

 We send all new members a welcoming email to verify password and username.
 Established members will occasionally receive information on products, services, and special deals.
 Out of respect for the privacy of our users we present the option to not receive these types of communications.
-Please see our choice and opt-out below.

 ### Site and Service Updates